In this article, we will focus on using graphs when analyzing potential fraud situations in banking.

 But when talking about potential fraud detection modern fraudsters:

 - Operate as organized groups called bank fraud rings.
-Such group can consist of several criminals (number may even reach 10+) attempting to steal from financial institutions.
-Bank fraud rings use stolen personal information to apply for bank accounts, stolen credit or debit card numbers or fill in false loan applications.
+Such a group can consist of several criminals (number may even reach 10+) attempting to steal from financial institutions.
+Bank fraud rings use stolen personal information to apply for bank accounts, stolen credit or debit card numbers, or fill in false loan applications.

 One of the ways to detect and actively prevent fraudulent activities is to use graphs.